USAJOBS/openopps-help/administrators/delete-opportunity.md

 3. Go to the **Sitewide**, **Agency** or **Community** tab.
 Depending on your role, you’ll only see tab options that you’re an administrator for.
 If you are a community manager, you will only see the **Community** tab.
 4. Click **Manage internships** in the sub-navigation.
 5. Select the **Draft** or **Submitted** status.
-6. Go to the opportunity you want to delete.
+6. Go to the internship you want to delete.
 7. Click the red x in the **Delete** column—you’ll see a confirmation message.
 8. Click **Delete**.
-9. Repeat these steps for each opportunity you want to delete.
+9. Repeat these steps for each internship you want to delete.